-Fall is right around the corner, and that means getting your home ready for the season.
-One of the most fun places to start is your front porch.
+It’s time for fall decorating.
+One of the best places to start is your front porch.
 It’s where you invite guests into your home and neighbors and passersby can get a sense of your style and personality.
-You can keep it demure and elegant with touches of cranberry reds, pine greens, and burnt orange, or commit to the fall theme and adorn your entryway with pumpkins, gourds, and maybe even a ghoul or two for a little Halloween flair.
+You can keep it demure and elegant with touches of cranberry reds, pine greens, and burnt orange, or commit to the fall theme and decorate your front porch with leaves, wreaths, gourds, and maybe even a pumpkin or two for a little Halloween flair.

-There’s no such thing as too much color here, so have fun with different shades and see what color palette looks best with your facade and window trimmings.
+Fall is the time for color — use it for decor, window trimmings, and on your door.
 From there, it comes down to looking at all the seasonal options available like chrysanthemums (also known simply as mums), pumpkins, hay bales, and cornstalks.
-Mix and match until you find a decor that suits your personal style.
+Mix and match until you find a decor that suits your personal style for your front entryway.

 For a DIY flower arrangement, dry out your summer hydrangeas and mix them in with chrysanthemums and sunflowers.
 As the season goes on, you can begin to remove flowers that aren’t in bloom anymore and switch them out with seasonal bulbs.